sunipkm/NCAR-GLOW/README.md

 Note, for an unknown reason, `in.namelist.msis` only works with -O0 or -O1 with gfortran 7.
 We didn't look into why.
 Otherwise, -O3 works fine.

-## Matlab / GNU Octave

-The Matlab interface is in the [matlab](./matlab) directory, and passes data to / from Glow over stdin / stdout pipes.

-* Use built-in energy and altitude bins: [Simple.m](./matlab/Simple.m)
-* user input energy grid: [Monoenergetic.m](./matlab/Monoenergetic.m)

-NOTE: if using GNU Octave, version &ge; 4.2 is required for proper [textscan() functionality](https://www.gnu.org/software/octave/NEWS-4.2.html)

-## IDL / GDL

-We have a small script for IDL / GDL thanks to Guy Grubbs.
-Let us know if you want this, we haven't taken the time to upload it yet.